adrianastefania11/MDS_Project/README.md

 **Team**: Dinu Gabriel, Doncea Beatrice, Maxim Adriana, Minciuna Cezar, Neacsu Vlad

-**Theme**:Our project is a web application revolving around the idea of sharing and further improving recipes.
+**Theme**: Our project is a web application revolving around the idea of sharing and further improving recipes.
 The main features of the applications are: <br />
  -  having a user profile under which you can display your recipes
  -  being able to 'pull' an already existing recipe and modify it, creating new, derived recipes
  -  exploring other users' recipes through a search function based on different filters